jordans-code/Fairy-Ring/README.md

 <a name="contribute"></a>
 ## Contributing
-If any are interested I would love to see pull requests, submit all pull-requests to the master branch.
+If you are interested in contributing I would love to see a pull request.
+Submit all pull-requests to the master branch.

 <a name="acknowledgements"></a>
 ## Acknowledgments